jgm/djot/README.md

 compatible with lua 5.1--5.4 and luajit.
 Djot has no external dependencies when used with lua 5.3+.
 (With lua < 5.3 or luajit, it requires the `compat53` and `utf8` rocks.)
-You can run it with `lua ./bin/main.lua`.
+You can run it without installing it using `./run.sh`.

 `make install` will build the rockspec and install the library and executable using luarocks.
 Once installed,